fotsoeddy/My-First-AI-Agent-/README.md

 ## License
 This project is open-source and free to use.
-(You can add a LICENSE file if needed.)

 ---